ORNL/cpp-proposals-pub/D1673/blas_interface.md

 #### `layout_transpose`

-Layout to wrap other layouts and swap indices.
-Only defines operators for 2D and 3D.
-Will swap last two indices.
+This layout wraps an existing layout, and swaps its rightmost two indices.

 ```c++
 template<class Layout>